 AI coding environments for the other 80% of your enterprise.

-This is what one of your analysts, underwriters, or research leads sees the first time they try to set up Claude Code on a corporate laptop.
+This is what one of your non-technical experts sees the first time they try to set up an AI coding assistant — Claude Code, Cursor, GitHub Copilot, take your pick — on a corporate laptop.

 For the IT skim.
 The product without the marketing.